Washington State Off-Grid Laws: An In-Depth Guide

 Raw Milk

-It is legal to sell raw milk in Washington State, including for human consumption.
-You will need a license to sell raw milk.
-More on the laws here.
+Selling raw milk in Washington State is legal, including for human consumption.
+You will need a license to sell raw milk—more on the laws here.

 Also Read: